 Everyone knows Chipotle Mexican Grill as that place with flavorful tacos and hearty burritos.
-But this fast food giant offers a wide range of other meals, some of which are also keto friendly.
+But this fast food giant offers a wide range of other meals, many of which are also keto friendly.
 If you're a big fan of Mexican food and also a keto dieter, there's no reason not to visit Chipotle from time to time.

 In this article, you'll find an explanation of what ingredient options you have at Chipotle, what meals you can order when on a keto diet, and 4 low-carb keto Chipotle meal options to consider.

 When you're on a low-carb diet, you obviously shouldn't order a burrito as one wrap packs almost 50 carbs.
 Not to mention that your average burrito also comes with rice, corn, beans, and other high-carb ingredients.
 The numbers quickly add up, and you'll be over your keto macros limit before you know it if you order that burrito.